bauer1331/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > xargs turns the output of a command into the input for a second command, or where you would use a pipe to have multiple commands.
+> > Xargs turns the output of a command into the input for a second command, or where you would use a pipe to have multiple commands.
-find . | xargs cksum | sort
+`find . | xargs cksum | sort`
 This creates a list of sorted check sums of the working directory.